PLM and Pattern Libraries: Building Reusable Design Assets

 Reusable apparel patterns offer numerous advantages to both designers and manufacturers.
 Some of the key benefits include:

-1. Time Efficiency: Creating patterns from scratch is a time-consuming process that involves drafting, testing, and refining.
+1. Time Efficiency: Creating designer patterns from scratch is a time-consuming process that involves drafting, testing, and refining.
 By reusing existing patterns, designers can save time and focus on other aspects of the design process, such as fabric selection or embellishments.

 2. Cost Savings: Pattern development requires not only time but also materials.
 Each prototype, or “toile,” involves the use of fabric and labor.
 Reusing patterns helps minimize these costs, leading to a more efficient production process.